James Peggs: Missionary work

-Orissa on 12 February 1822..
-Prior to, departing Calcutta, they received religious tracts, thousands of copies of gospel, epistles, and considerable copies of the sacred writings for distribution among the natives as part of evangelism—These are printed at Serampore mission printing press, under the guidance of Serampore Trio.
+Orissa on 12 February 1822.
+Prior to, departing Calcutta, they received religious tracts, thousands of copies of gospel, epistles, and considerable copies of the sacred writings for distribution among the natives as part of evangelism.
+These are printed at Serampore mission printing press, under the guidance of Serampore Trio.

 Peggs, soon after arrival at the mission station at Cuttack made an excursion to the surrounding areas of Cuttack for a few days to become acquainted with area.
 While travelling, they distributed books, tracts and scriptures.
 He made journeys to the surrounding areas of Cuttack along with fellow missionaries to establish four village schools, within a vicinity of 50 miles of the mission station.
 They initially endeavoured to establish schools under the charge of heathen masters, until Christian teachers could be obtained through conversion or baptism.

 On 1 June 1822, he and Bampton started a vernacular school at Cuttack to impart elementary knowledge of Christian theology through the medium of native Odia language.
 Between June 1822 and December 1833, fifteen such schools were established by General Baptists Missionary Society, out of which three were in close proximity to Cuttack mission station.
 By 1844, four village schools were established by Peggs and Charles Lacey around Cuttack.
 In October 1823, the first Anglo-Indian vernacular school was opened by the Baptist mission at Cuttack.

 In a letter to a friend on 5 October 1822, Peggs writes as:

 Initially, William Bampton and Peggs worked at Cuttack mission station; later, in 1823, Bampton and his wife left to Puri to start a new mission station over there, while Peggs and his wife continued to work at Cuttack.
 Later, Peggs along with fellow missionaries like Charles Lacey made several visits to Puri station where Bampton was working for evangelism activities.

-He went back to England on 18 May 1825 due to sickness, but kept on speaking on behalf of East India Company and Missionaries, the need to evangelize the Oriya speaking people on name of raising their standard of living and bring them out of superstitions and blind beliefs.
+He went back to England on 18 May 1825 due to sickness, but continued to speak on behalf of the East India Company and Missionaries, the need to evangelize the Oriya-speaking people, on raising their standard of living and bringing them out of superstitions and blind beliefs.
 After he left Cuttack, Charles Lacey took over his activities at the mission station and kept himself in constant touch with Peggs passing over the day-to-day affairs.